 For some reason bloggers hate the idea of spending money on advertising.
 It’s a real shame.

-One thing you’ll start to see more and more in 2017 is that the bigger bloggers (and other internet entrepreneurs) will start to pay to promote their posts and products a lot more.
+One thing you’ll start to see more and more this year is that the bigger bloggers (and other internet entrepreneurs) will start to pay to promote their posts and products a lot more.

 There is so much noise online.
 Just think about the niche you are in – how many competitors are there that are doing better than you?